|

 surface.
 In

 a large hole dug out by deer around a salt block at the top of the hill.
+In

 several small test holes at random locations.

-On and below the surface of a large, relatively flat, crescent-shaped terraced area near the spring on the east (sheltered) side of the hill.
+including the spring on the steep east (sheltered) side of the hill.
 On

 or near the surface, or eroding from banks in quarried or